romanbrancato/CameraXProject/index.md

   camera!!.cameraInfo. ...
   ```

- Implementing Zoom through seekBar:
+ Implementing Zoom through seekBar:<br>
  zoomBar is the id of the seekBar used.
-Displays the zoom factor through a toast
+Displays the zoom factor through a toast<br>
  Intially Referenced from [this article](https://proandroiddev.com/android-camerax-tap-to-focus-pinch-to-zoom-zoom-slider-eb88f3aa6fc6)
  ```markdown
  val df = DecimalFormat("#.##")